STEPHANIE PATTERSON, LMFT

 What is your cancellation policy?

-If you are too sick to work productively in session or have an emergency come up, please notify me as soon as possible and we will reschedule.
-I do my best to be understanding of emergencies that may arise, which is why I do not charge under these circumstances.
+If you are too sick to participate fully in session or an emergency arises, please notify me as soon as possible so we can reschedule.
+I strive to be understanding of genuine emergencies and do not charge for cancellations under these circumstances.

 Do you see couples?